-Another noteworthy fact is that it has the lowest annual price of all four apps, though Pray allows users to pay by the month.
+Another noteworthy fact is that of all the pay-for apps, it has the lowest annual price of all four apps, though Pray allows users to pay by the month.
 That might make that option more affordable for some.

 Between the extensive content for children, the counseling, the wide variety of stories, Abide seeks to serve a wide variety of Christians.

 Amen, an offering from the Augustine Institute, combines classical Catholic religious art graphics, a prayer book, and a variety of other offerings with an intuitive interface.